Cladosporium oxysporum: Habitat and ecology

 Cladosporium oxysporum is mostly located Asia and Africa, but it can also be found distributed throughout tropical and the subtropical regions.
-The fungus is commonly found on dead herbaceous and woody plants in the tropics as they are sapotrophs in warmer climates.
+The fungus is commonly found on dead herbaceous and woody plants in the tropics as they are saprotrophs in warmer climates.
 In general, most Cladosporium species are widely distributed throughout the world In tropical and subtropical regions, and growing In soil or on organic matters.
 In a study conducted by Guan Et al., C. oxysporum was found to produce extracellular xylanase when grown on decaying agricultural waste.
 Production of extracellular xylanase was enhanced by elevated levels of Mg2+ ion in the soil or the surrounding environment, but inhibited by the high levels of Cu2+ ion.
 In the wild, C. oxysporum grows on hosts like Alnus, Bambusa, Citrus, Helianthus, and Pseudotsuga.

 Physiology

-C. oxysporum is a saprobic secondary invader in warmer climates, meaning they invade and feed on organisms that are weakened or already dead.
+Cladosporium oxysporum is a saprobic secondary invader in warmer climates, meaning they invade and feed on organisms that are weakened or already dead.
 It breaks down cellulose from dead herbaceous or plants, which is then further turned into glucose to Be used by the fungi themselves, and it uses NH4Cl as a nitrogen source.
-In a study by Oxenbøll et al., C. oxysporum catalyzed glucose oxidation by producing glucose oxidase, which it is mentioned in another study conducted by Viswanathan Et al. that the glucose oxidase helped protect against bacterial infection on the surface of fungi.
+In a study by Oxenbøll et al., C. oxysporum catalyzed glucose oxidation by producing glucose oxidase, which it is mentioned in another study conducted by Viswanathan et al. that the glucose oxidase helped protect against bacterial infection on the surface of fungi.
 The organism is also proven to be very osmotolerant in a laboratory environment, meaning it can tolerate extreme changes in water availability.
 C. oxysporum can be easily grown on agar media containing 10% glucose or 12 – 17% NaCl, they rarely grow on media containing 24% NaCl or 50% glucose and never isolated from media containing 32% NaCl or greater.
 C. oxysporum exhibits high metal tolerance, allowing it to survive well in contaminated soil.